EESSI/docs/docs/training/2025/webinar-series-2025Q2.md

 #### Outline

-EasyBuild (https://easybuild.io) is a open-source software installation tool written in Python that aims to support the various installation procedures used by the vast collection of software packages that are typically installed from source code in an HPC environment.
+EasyBuild (https://easybuild.io) is an open-source software installation tool written in Python that aims to support the various installation procedures used by the vast collection of software packages that are typically installed from source code in an HPC environment.

-In this webinar, we will introduce you to EasyBuild, show to install and configure it, and present basic usage through hands-on demos.
-We will also cover some new capabilities that are supported by the recently released EasyBuild v5.0.0.
+In this webinar, we will introduce you to EasyBuild, show how to install and configure it, and present basic usage through hands-on demos.
+We will also cover some new capabilities that are supported by the recently released [EasyBuild v5.0.0](https://docs.easybuild.io/easybuild-v5/).

 ---